kosinw/Castor/README.md

 * [Gameboy Bootstrap ROM](http://gbdev.gg8.se/wiki/articles/Gameboy_Bootstrap_ROM) - A dissassembly of the Gameboy's boot rom.
 * [Mooneye GB](https://github.com/Gekkio/mooneye-gb) - A Game Boy research project and emulator written in Rust.
 * [Emulation accuracy](https://github.com/Gekkio/mooneye-gb/blob/master/docs/accuracy.markdown) - A markdown talking about questions about certain specifics of the gameboy.
+* [GameBoy CPU Manual](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf) - Assembly Language Commands, Timings and Opcodes, and everything you always wanted to know about GB but were afraid to ask.